William Glasser from his book Positive Addiction noted the following.

 Commit to praying twice every day this month (or this year) about two weaknesses that you have that become triggers to addiction.

+Learn new details about quitting with self control.
 Our goal should be to learn to be at the maximum level of self control both physically and spiritually.
 We need to learn to control the anger and other emotions.
 Self control is about calmly and slowly identifying the cause of your distress and irritation and finding a solution.
 Find calm and constructive solutions to your problems.
 Stable emotions allow joy to grow in your life.

 Pause before you speak or act.
 Self control does not react impulsively.
 Practice this often.
 Pray that Jesus Christ will help you improve.
 Think and plan about how you will react around people.